playcanvas/developer.playcanvas.com/content/tutorials/intermediate/more-cameras.md

 };
 ~~~

 In this sample pressing the spacebar triggers a change in field of view.
-On the first line we `get()` the value of `fov` from the entity that this script is attached to.
+On the fourth line we `get()` the value of `fov` from the entity that this script is attached to.

 In the middle we detect the keypress and update the value of the `fov`.